 Any investment vehicle worth its salt is a great way to achieve financial freedom and your investment goals as a property owner.
-In a quickly growing market like Tulsa, Oklahoma, or Dallas, Texas, there's no reason why you shouldn't be able to meet or exceed the expectations you have for your investments.
+In a quickly growing market like Fort Worth or Dallas, Texas, there's no reason why you shouldn't be able to meet or exceed the expectations you have for your investments.
 One way that many successful investors are finding an edge for their portfolio is by working with an Umbrella Partnership REIT, or UPREIT.

 However, success in any investment venture hinges on understanding.
 At The Peak Group, we firmly believe that investing knowledge is financial power, so we seek to educate investors on how UPREITs are formed—as well as why anyone would consider joining an Umbrella Partnership REIT when it comes to the health of their portfolio.